Two coupled qubits interacting with a thermal bath: A comparative study of different models

 While according to the microscopic model qubit 1 evolves more rapidly to a mixed state for higher temperatures of the reservoir, the phenomenological model predicts the opposite behaviour, as seen in Fig. (\ref{figure10}).
-This spurious effect has been revealed by looking at the coherence properties of qubit 1, rather than at other quantum effects such as entanglement, associated to the bipartite (two qubit) system.

-Thus, we have demonstrated here that simple phenomenological models used to describe the evolution of a two-qubit system asymmetrically coupled to an environment, may lead to misleading results even in the weak (qubit-qubit) coupling regime, and therefore there is need of a more appropriate modeling procedure.
+Thus, we have demonstrated here that oversimplified phenomenological models used to describe the evolution of a two-qubit system asymmetrically coupled to an environment, may lead to misleading results even in the weak (qubit-qubit) coupling regime, and therefore there is need of a more appropriate modeling procedure.
 We should point out that, as microscopic master equations may be hard to construct, perturbative methods as discussed in \cite{volovich15} could be very useful to treat such quantum open composite systems.